Student playing digital game on laptop

 Transition from the M.A. to M.F.A.
 Degree Policy

-• The Master of Arts in UX/UI Design and Development is transitional to the Master of Fine Arts in Digital Art and Design program.
+• The Master of Arts in UX/UI Design and Development is transitional to the Master of Fine Arts in Graphic Design and Media Innovation program.

 • All 30 credits of the M.A. degree will transition to the M.F.A.